Identifying the good and the bad noise consultants

 Similarly, someone who has done a single or two day course on noise assessment may be OK for in-house tests but for a consultant you don't want the bare minimum, you want 'good' and these courses are again simply not good enough.

 CMIOSH or being included on the OSHCR is not proof of competence for noise assessment.
 Both these are perfectly good and valid standards for health and safety consultants, but both are aimed at people working in a broad range of health and safety and do not drill down into detail on specific subjects.
 A person can perfectly legitimately be both CMIOSH and on the OSHCR but not be sufficiently competent to do a noise assessment.

 Noise assessment experience

 While you are asking for qualifications, as competence to do a noise assessment is a function of both qualifications and also experience, ask about their experience of doing noise assessments.
 How long have they done them, for what kind of clients, etc.?
-You could even ask for a sample report - when I get asked I'm always happy to send an anonymised report to prospective clients as an example of what they could expect from me.
+You could even ask for a sample report - when we get asked we’re always happy to send an anonymised report to prospective clients as an example of what they could expect from us.

 8. Ask to see their risk assessment for noise surveying

 A good consultant or company will have a detailed risk assessment for undertaking a noise assessment and this will give you a good idea of their general competency.
 Ask for this before confirming an order - many companies are understandably reticent about sending these as standard part of the tendering process as it may give away a bit too much of their in-house operating systems and will inevitably at some point land in a competitor's hands.
 But, once you've decided to choose one supplier then asking for this before confirming the order is perfectly reasonable and they should be able to send it to you.
 If they can't then it is a bit of a red flag that they aren't quite all they are pretending to be.